VisualBean/ResilientCommand/README.md

 3. and further wrap that in a semaphore (maxParallelism)

 ### Caching
-A cache can be enabled by overriding `GetCacheKey()` which will cause subsequent calls to fetch the result from that cache.
+A cache can be enabled by overriding `GetCacheKey()` which will cause subsequent calls to fetch the result from the cache.
+Responses are cached per CommandKey.

 ### Fallback
 The fallback can be thought of as a backup value in case of a failure from the dependency.